Opens June 2021

 Image: Engraving of King George III standing in Windsor uniform with the sash and star of the Order of the Garter, 1790See Kew ticket information

-As part of Historic Royal Palaces' plans to commemorate the life of George III in 2020, up to 15 objects submitted by members of the public will form a special display on the top floor of Kew Palace, as a means for inspiring thought, discussion and reflection on how we think and talk about mental health today.
+As part of Historic Royal Palaces' plans to commemorate the life of George III, up to 15 objects submitted by members of the public will form a special display on the top floor of Kew Palace, as a means for inspiring thought, discussion and reflection on how we think and talk about mental health today.
+This is evermore important after the COVID pandemic which has had such a wide impact on everyone.

 This new interpretation of George's former retreat will explore how personal objects can help us articulate and process difficult thoughts and feelings, as well as how they might support recovery, reduce isolation or encourage conversation.